Love is in the air as Singapore badminton player Loh Kean Yew eyes Paris Olympics tilt

 After ending his season at the China Masters in November, he took a short break before returning to the training court.

-On Jan 2, he flew to Thailand to train with world champion Kunlavut Vitidsarn at the Banthongyord Badminton School before taking on Denmark’s top ranked Viktor Axelsen in the first round of the Jan 9-14 Malaysia Open.
-The Asian swing in January will take him to India, Indonesia, and possibly back to Thailand.
+On Jan 2, he flew to Thailand to train with world champion Kunlavut Vitidsarn at the Banthongyord Badminton School before he takes on Denmark’s top-ranked Viktor Axelsen in the first round of the Jan 9-14 Malaysia Open.
+The Asian swing in January will take him to India, Indonesia, then possibly back to Thailand.

 With Loh and women’s singles world No. 22 Yeo Jia Min on course to qualify for the Olympics, Singapore Badminton Association technical director Martin Andrew said that the plan for 2024 would be to improve their levels and world rankings – Loh to the top eight and Yeo to the top 14 – as they target seeding places in Paris.

-He added: “For (world No. 22) mixed doubles pair Terry and Jessica Tan, it’s about trying to seal the qualification place, which is difficult but possible.
+He added: “For (world No. 22) mixed doubles pair Terry Hee and Jessica Tan, it’s about trying to seal the qualification place, which is difficult but possible.
 They did well to overcome a rough start to 2023 and end the year strong, and we look forward to building on that momentum in 2024.

 “We will be seeking to balance training opportunities with a hectic competition schedule, and prior to the Olympics, we will be training in Denmark.”